Communist Party of Sweden (1967): 1967–1980

 KFML was oriented towards the People's Republic of China and Marxism–Leninism as interpreted by Mao Zedong, commonly known as Maoism.
 KFML was the first of the many New Left-groups that surged in Sweden during the 1960s and 1970s.
 KFML had a very important and leading role in the mass solidarity work with the Vietnamese people.

-In 1970 a left wing faction based in Gothenburg broke away and formed KFML(r).
+In 1970, a left wing faction based in Gothenburg broke away and formed KFML(r).

-In 1973 KFML took the name Sveriges Kommunistiska Parti (Communist Party of Sweden), the old party name of VPK.
-SKP held its first party congress January 4–7, 1973.
-The second party congress was held in Gustavsberg April 15–19, 1976.
+In 1973, KFML took the name Sveriges Kommunistiska Parti (Communist Party of Sweden), the old party name of VPK.
+SKP held its first party congress on 4–7 January 1973.
+The second party congress was held in Gustavsberg on 15–19 April 1976.

-In 1980 SKP suffered another split, when a group of critics were expelled on the issue of China.
+In 1980, SKP suffered another split, when a group of critics were expelled on the issue of China.
 The expelled formed a new party, Sveriges Kommunistiska Parti (Marxist-Leninisterna).

 1980s

 The 1980s meant crisis for SKP.
 They were divided on the issue of the new leadership in China, effectively under Deng Xiaoping.
 Vietnam, which had meant so much in the solidarity work of KFML/SKP, and Cambodia, "their" ally, had become involved in the Cambodian-Vietnamese War, fighting against each other.
 And SKP, who had succeeded in getting famous in Swedish politics, had not been able to expand and get more than fractions of a percent in votes.
 From 1982 and onwards, they supported the Swedish Social Democratic Party in the national elections.
 Many members, both leaders and base militants left the movement.
 The party became seriously ideologically disoriented.

-The 4th congress of the party was held June 16–17, 1984.
+The 4th congress of the party was held on 16–17 June 1984.
 Roland Pettersson was elected chairman.

 In the 1985 general election, the party won representation in the municipal councils in Gällivare (1 seat), Mariestad (2 seats), Vallentuna (1 seat), Laxå, Vadstena and Sigtuna (2 seats).

-At the 5th congress of the party (October 31 – November 2, 1986) SKP changed its name to Solidaritetspartiet (The Solidarity Party), and adopted a non-communist programme.
-The new name was registered on November 28.
+At the 5th congress of the party (31 October – 2 November 1986) SKP changed its name to Solidaritetspartiet (The Solidarity Party), and adopted a non-communist programme.
+The new name was registered on 28 November.
 It is probable that the name was inspired by the Polish Solidarity movement under Lech Wałęsa, as the party supported their struggle.
 There was a small section who wanted to keep the old name.
 There were also other, alternative proposals, such as Demokratiska Socialister (the runner-up proposal), Sveriges Socialistiska Vänsterparti and Sveriges Revolutionära Socialister.
 The name of the party publication was changed to Solidaritets-Gnistan and became a triweekly.
 The Mariestad branch of the party, which had municipal representation, broke with the and formed Municipal Left.
 The Mariestad branch had objected to the decision by the congress to remove the ban on local organizations to receive government financing.

 The 5th congress elected the following central committee: